Parents' Top 10 Questions

 It’s very possible.
-Many parents wish for a medical or psychological test that would succinctly “prove” their child’s gender.
-Unfortunately, no such tests exist.
-Formerly, guidelines put forth for working with transgender adults seemed to suggest that a person would answer yes or no to certain kinds of questions and a “professional” would make the diagnosis.
-Having a transgender identity is not something another person can assess.
-We now know that the only one to make such a determination is that child/person.
-A transgender person has an internal sense of their identity that is different from how others perceive them to be, based on what is externally visible and to what is presumed to be “normal”.
-Most people have never given a thought about their gender identity—our intrinsic and innate sense of self—it seems to be a given reality.
-While being transgender is normal, it is not common.
+Many parents wish for a medical or psychological test that would succinctly “prove” their child’s gender identity.
+Yet, no such test exists.
+In the past, assessment guidelines were put forth for providers that worked with transgender adults.
+These guidelines suggested that a person would answer yes or no to certain kinds of questions allowing a “professional” to then make a “diagnosis”.
+We better understand today that having a transgender, nonbinary, or otherwise gender-diverse identity is not something another person can definitively “assess”.
+We know that the only one to make such a determination is that child/person.
+A trans person has an internal sense of their gender identity that is different from how others perceive them.
+The latter is assumed, often based on what is externally visible and within a fixed understanding of gender that is presumed to be “normal.”
+Most people have never had to give thought to their gender identity—the intrinsic and innate sense of one’s own gender—it just seems to be a given reality.
+While being transgender is a normal human experience, it is simply not as common.

-No. Current studies on gender cognition indicate that a transgender child’s awareness of their gender is commensurate with that of non-transgender children.
-Though they may know that they feel themselves to be different than how others perceive them to be, a young child generally lacks the vocabulary to express this definitively at an early age.
-With no images of other children like themselves and with the awareness that this difference is unsettling to adults around them, a child may wait to disclose this information to parents for some time.
-Some children can express this as early as 2 years old, others do not.
-“Knowing” from an early age does not make a child any “more or less trans” than an individual who expresses at a later age.
+No. Current studies on gender cognition indicate that a gender diverse child’s awareness of their gender is commensurate with that of non-transgender children.
+In other words, trans children have a solid sense of their gender in the same way, and at the same time, that other children do.
+Though they may know that they feel themselves to be a different gender, a young child generally lacks the vocabulary to express this definitively.
+With no images of other trans or gender diverse children like themselves—and with the awareness that this difference is unsettling to adults around them—a child may wait to disclose this information to parents for some time.
+Some children express this as early as two years old, others do not.
+“Knowing” from an early age does not make a child any “more or less trans” than children who express their gender at later ages.

-With the above thoughts in mind, if during a period of exploration and information gathering, a child “changes their mind”, the act of supporting them has done no harm.
+With the above thoughts in mind, if during a period of exploration and information gathering, a child “changes their mind,” the act of supporting them has done no harm.
 A name or pronoun once changed, can be changed again.
 Hairstyles can be changed “back”.
-Even certain medical interventions can be discontinued and/or remedied.
-Having the chance to actually explore and “try things on” is the only way to gain salient information.
+Even certain medical interventions such as puberty delay and early hormonal interventions can be paused, discontinued and/or remedied.
+Having the chance to explore and “try things on” is often the only way to gain salient information.

-Most people have a familiarity with what it means to be gay or lesbian—someone who has a sexual orientation toward persons of their same sex.
-The term transgender feels like it somehow falls into that definition.
-However, being transgender not a sexual orientation.
-We all have an innate sense of self, our gender identity, that is separate from the people to whom we have an attraction.
+Most people have a familiarity with what it means to be gay or lesbian—someone who has a same-sex romantic or sexual attraction.
+The term transgender may feel like it somehow falls into that definition.
+However, being transgender is not a sexual orientation.
+We all have a sense of our gender that is innate, even young children.
+A clearer way of understanding it is to consider the language that children themselves use, for example, “in my heart and mind, I am a boy even though you see me as a girl.”
+As humans, we all have an innate sense of our gender identity, that is separate from the people to whom we have an attraction.

-No. It’s understandable that parents want to understand the causes of differences in gender identification.
+No. It’s understandable that parents want clarity on the causes of differences in gender identification.
 Many parents wonder if their childrearing practices had any influence in the formation of their child’s identity.
-Recent studies shed light on age of gender cognition and new evidence points toward neurobiological origins of gender identity.
+Recent studies have shed light on gender cognition development and the evidence points toward neurobiological and other physiological origins to the formation of gender identity.
 But ultimately, as we wait for more definitive information and answers, parents recognize that their child needs guidance and support now.